The world will need a COVID-19 vaccine to end the pandemic without millions of deaths. The race is on, with a half dozen candidates in the lead.

 While some treatments such as the antiviral drug remdesivir have shown promise, there is still no known cure for the disease caused by SARS-CoV-2.

-Six candidate vaccines lead the way.
+Six candidate vaccines lead the race.

 Which leaves inoculation.